Janavi-S05/SpringBootCRUD/README.md

 - Add new products
 - Get all products
 - Fetch product by ID
-- Search products by name
+- Search products by keyword
-- Order a product
+- Place an order
 - Uses MySQL as the database
 - JPA for ORM (Object Relational Mapping)
 - Lombok for boilerplate code reduction